finbourne/lusid-sdk-python-preview/sdk/docs/PersonsApi.md

 id_type_code = 'id_type_code_example' # str | Code of the person identifier type.
 effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to list the people.
 Defaults to the current LUSID              system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the people.
-Defaults to return the latest version              of each people if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing portfolios from a previous call to list portfolios.
+Defaults to return the latest version              of each people if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing persons from a previous call to list persons.
 This  value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt  and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided. (optional) start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 For example, to filter on the LUPID, use \"lusidPersonId eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)